hexadecimal233/hexadecimal233/README.md

 ## 👋 Ciallo～(∠・ω< )⌒★！!

-🏠 A senior high school student.
+🏠 Just a senior high school student.

 🚀 Always trying to make something cool!

 🍀 Feel free to contact me!

-⭐ I don't just do coding stuff here :D

 ## 📱 How to Reach me